 After four years in Parliament, William travelled to Europe with his sister and Mother.
 It was during their European vacation that the religious urge came back to William.
 A key factor was reading the evangelical book, Rise and Progress of Religion in the Soul together.
-This encouraged him to lead a religious life, such as, getting up early to read the Bible; he lost interest in card games and drinking.
-He became a committed Christian for the remainder of his life and his religion deeply influenced his outlook on life.
-On returning to England he spoke with John Newton, one of the leading Anglican churchman of his day.
-This further encouraged him to lead a religious life, but also he was encouraged to stay in Politics and work for social reform.
+This encouraged him to lead a religious life, such as getting up early to read the Bible; he lost interest in card games and drinking.
+He became a committed Christian for the remainder of his life, and his religion profoundly influenced his outlook on life.
+On returning to England, he spoke with John Newton, one of the leading Anglican churchman of his day.
+This further encouraged him to lead a religious life, but also he was encouraged to stay in politics and work for social reform.

 It was shortly after this ‘conversion’ period in 1786 that Wilberforce was invited to take an active role in the abolitionist movement.
-The Leading figures in the anti slavery campaign (such as Thomas Clarkson) wished Wilberforce to be their figurehead for passing legislation through parliament.
-Although Wilberforce was in complete sympathy with their aims, initially he was skeptical of his own abilities.
-However, after deliberation he decided to take the campaign on.
+The Leading figures in the anti-slavery campaign (such as Thomas Clarkson) wished Wilberforce to be their figurehead for passing legislation through parliament.
+Although Wilberforce was in complete sympathy with their aims, initially he was sceptical of his own abilities.
+However, after deliberation, he decided to take the campaign on.

 “If to be feelingly alive to the sufferings of my fellow-creatures is to be a fanatic, I am one of the most incurable fanatics ever permitted to be at large.”